FreeAnalyticsPR/FreeAnalyticsPR/README.md

-### OBJECTIVE
+### OBJECTIVES
-* To deliver analytical specialties for business issues.
+1. To deliver analytical specialties for business issues.
-* To provide statistical mentorship in DX self-manufactures.
+1. To provide statistical mentorship in DX self-manufactures.

 ### SUMMARY
 * Responsible for sales of professional services and established privately owned business in FY2023.